miguelzapp/rsbam/README.md

 1. **PostgreSQL Database Connection**: All the data regarding the Vertretungsplan is stored in a PostgreSQL database, ensuring smooth data transactions and management using SQLAlchemy.
 2. **Vertretungsplan Endpoints**: Simple endpoints that teachers can access to retrieve the latest Vertretungsplan updates and changes.
-3. **Authorization Checks**: To make sure only the school's staff can access the data, we have set up authorization checks that rely on authentication tokens.
+3. **Authorization Checks**: To make sure only the school's staff can access the data, we have set up simple authorization checks that rely on authentication tokens.

 ## Getting Started